sophiebatten123/GinAmore/README.md

 - Test 3: Tests that a user can view all of the products at GinAmore through the URL.
 - Test 4: Ensures that users can view individual product detail information through the URL.
 - Test 5: Checks that admin can add a product to the website.
-- Test 6: Checks that admmin can edit a product within the wesbite.
+- Test 6: Checks that admin can edit a product within the website.
 - Test 7: Tests that the product model produces the correct response.

 With more time I would have liked to carry out more automated testing on the site, specifically focussing on the cocktail features that were added at a later stage.
 All other testing was carried out manually and the purpose of this testing was around ensuring that user stories were appropriately met.